DataDog/hiring-engineers/answers.md

 class HelloCheck(AgentCheck):
     def check(self, instance):
-        self.gauge('my_metric', randint(1,1000))
+        self.gauge('my_metric.my_metric', randint(1,1000), tags=['my_metric'])

 ```

 I initially ran into some trouble with this, since I had mistakenly put my `my_metric.yaml` file in the `/checks.d` directory instead of in `/conf.d`.
 Based on this experience, I would improve the error message that occurs when people try to run checks that lack a .yaml file in the `/conf.d` directory.
 Instead of saying `Error: no valid check found`, I would raise an error that says that the file is missing from `/conf.d`.

-The documentation could also benefit from an example of a yaml config file, so users can see the syntax.
+The documentation could also benefit from a more fleshed-out example of a yaml config file, so users can see the syntax.

 In addition, I would strongly suggest changing the name of the file used in the example for the HTTP check in the documentation [here](https://docs.datadoghq.com/developers/agent_checks/) to something like `http-check.py`(and `http-check.yaml`).
 This is because there is a Python module called [`http`](https://docs.python.org/3/library/http.html) that `pip` depends on.
 When importing modules, [Python first looks in the directory from which the script is run](https://docs.python.org/3/tutorial/modules.html#the-module-search-path) -- and returns the local `http` before it finds the correct version.